amirsciammas/interview-frontend-engineer/README.md

 ### **High level spec**

-Your task is to build a Single Page Application in React that displays data from a public API.
+Your task is to build a Single Page Application using TypeScript and React that displays data from a public API.

 You will use JSONPlaceholder.
 JSONPlaceholder is a public API which will act as you backend server.
 You can find all the information about the API over here --> http://jsonplaceholder.typicode.com/